Golf Course Guidelines: Phase 4

 - Consumables such as scorecards and pencils will be made available to each group as they arrive at the tee.

-- Devices or systems must be in place that allows removal of the ball from the hole without the player touching the pin.
+- Devices or systems must be in place that allows removal of the ball from the hole without the player touching the pin or reaching in the hole.

 - If golf cart and pull cart rentals are permitted, they must be cleaned and sanitized between uses.
 Walking is encouraged to reduce the use of shared equipment.